CyberJsec47/ObliviScan/README.md

 ---

-#### The goal of this project is to incorporate ML and AI with an embedded system to detect the presence of a drone then to use infrared sensoring to locate the drone.<br> The end product is aimed to be a portable, discrete device built inside a flight case
+#### The goal of this project is to incorporate ML and AI with an embedded system to detect the presence of a drone then to use infrared sensoring to locate the drone.<br>

 #### The working idea of this project will be the following